EPCCed/eidf-docs/docs/dataingest/eidf-ckan.md

    Dataset ||--|{ "Resources":has
 ```

-**Resources** constitues the granularity at which data files can be accessed or downloaded.
+**Resources** constitutes the granularity at which data files can be accessed or downloaded.
 A resource must contain at least a minimum set of metadata about the data file, and a link to download the data file.

 The EIDF Data Catalogue is located at: https://catalogue.eidf.ac.uk/.